 - 3.1 The application is for a New Premises Licence under the Licensing Act 2003.
-The application proposes an Electronic Casino. - 3.2 Part M (operating schedule) of the application is detailed at Appendix A and the plan of the premises is attached at Appendix B.
+The application proposes a live music venue and bar. - 3.2 Part M (operating schedule) of the application is detailed at Appendix A proposed plan of the premises is attached at Appendix B